 As you are wandering around, you will see some writing on the walls and wooden doors.
 Apparently, these were made by a shop owner, and they really add to the quaint atmosphere.
 For the record, they are all lyrics of popular Greek songs!

 If dirt roads don’t scare you and you have a suitable vehicle, take a long drive towards Falatados and back.
 You will discover a large, deserted area full of massive round granite stones.
-The landscape is pretty cool, and you can even try granite rock climbing and bouldering if you want.
-Get in touch with Exomvourgo Club, a company who can help you out with information, equipment, accommodation etc.
+The landscape is really cool and surreal.

 As for what these stones are, there seems to be no consensus.
 They might have been thrown there by the Titans, the deities who preceded the 12 Olympian Gods!

 Visit the Kechrovouniou monastery in Tinos

 If you have been to the majestic Meteora monasteries, you will surely enjoy visiting the Kechrovouniou monastery in Tinos.
 You can see the traditional white-washed houses, and observe the religious artefacts, icons and books.

 Dating from the 10th – 11th century, the monastery is currently home to about 50 nuns.

 There is a pretty strict dress code, and as in all monasteries you should cover your knees and shoulders.
 Men should wear long trousers, as they won’t be admitted otherwise.

 If you are Catholic, you may be more interested in the Ieras Kardias Monastery, one of the few catholic monasteries in Greece.